-E) BUDGETS
+D) BUDGETS

-All items in the requested budget must be directly related to the project and fully justified.
+No detailed budget information is required for an EOI submission (only an indicative range).
+In a full application, all items in the requested budget must be directly related to the project and fully justified.
 Failure to sufficiently justify items may result in a reduced offer of funding.
 Submitted budgets should be divided into three components - salaries, direct research costs and translation costs.
 The below guide is not exhaustive, and all funding is at the discretion of the HCF Research Foundation Board.

-1. Salaries:
+1. Salaries

 - HCF Research Foundation will only support salaries for individuals for their time committed to the research project.
 For example, an investigator requesting salary who is only working 0.6 FTE on the project will only be eligible for 0.6 of their per annum salary.
-We do not fund business as usual staff salaries providing in or out of hospital services, or other healthcare services. - Additional salary on-cost support is limited to 20%. - We do not fund salaries for staff based outside Australia. - For administrative and technical support staff hourly rates of pay are to be determined from the relevant Award Rates.
+We do not fund business as usual staff salaries providing in or out of hospital services, or other healthcare services. - Additional salary on-cost support is limited to 20%. - We do not fund salaries for staff based outside Australia. - For administrative and technical support staff hourly rates of pay are to be determined from the relevant Award Rates. - PhD stipends may be included.

-2. Direct Research costs:
+2. Direct Research costs